ntt-int-mul/ntt-int-mul-m3/README.md

 - [`intmulm3`](./intmulm3/) contains the NTT-based integer multiplier.
 Refer to the [README.md](./intmulm3/README.md)
 - [`schoolbookm3`](./schoolbookm3/) contains the schoolbook multiplier for reference.
 Refer to the [README.md](./schoolbookm3/README.md)
 - [`hensel-lifting-m3`](./hensel-lifting-m3/) contains Hensel lifting.
 Refer to the [README.md](./hensel-lifting-m3/README.md)

+# License
+All files in this repository are published under a [CC0 copyright-waiver](https://creativecommons.org/share-your-work/public-domain/cc0/).